seamusabshere/insert/README.md

 # Insert

-Super simple way to insert rows into a database
+Super simple way to insert rows into a database.

+Currently only supports postgres.

+Currently uses prepared statements.

 ## Installation